ericcornelissen/ades/RULES.md

 #        | Note: the use of double quotes is required in this example (for interpolation)
 ```

+Note that the changes depend on the runner and shell being used.
+For example, on Windows (or when
+using `shell: powershell`) the environment variable must be accessed as `$Env:NAME`.

 ## <a id="ADES101"></a> ADES101 - Expression in `actions/github-script` script

 When an expression appears in a `actions/github-script` script you can avoid potential attacks by